-The rounded, large and slow animal belongs to both species of Hystricidae (Old World Porcupine) and Erethizontade (New World Porcupine).
+The rounded, large, and slow animal belongs to the Hystricidae (Old World Porcupine) and Erethizontade (New World Porcupine) species.

 A study from National Geographic Wild has proven the porcupine to be the heaviest, prickliest of all African rodents and the third-largest living rodent in the world after the Capybara and Beaver.